btcpayserver/btcpayserver-docker/docs/backup-restore.md

 ```

 :::tip
-If you have custom modifications or additional altcoins then do not forget export those environment variables too.
+If you have custom modifications or additional altcoins then do not forget write down those environment variables too.
 :::